ruthtech/voting-app/README.md

 Manual tests were run as documented below.

-### Invalid Input Tested
+### Invalid input tested
 1. Wrong password entered
 2. Wrong userid entered
+3. On the "Edit District" page, if the user enters a street that doesn't exist, or postal code, etc., on the next "Edit District Confirm" page is an alternative address proposed?

 ### Function Tests
-1. Can user log in?
+1. Can the user log in?
-2. Can user edit their address and see the map update?
+2. Can the user edit their address and see the map update?
-3. Can user vote?
+3. Can the user vote?
-4. Can user view candidates for their district?
+4. Can the user view candidates for their district?
 5. Can the user see their voting district shaded on the map?

 Navigate to https://arcane-mountain-21933.herokuapp.com/ and log in with userid "happyfrog374" and password "technics".